 • If a landlord relies on the tolerance or ‘top-up’ allowance for existing heaters, they will need to state this, with a brief description of why it applies.

-Information required for insulation standard
+The insulation standard

-• For each ceiling insulated, either
+• For each ceiling insulated, either:

 • the R-value of the insulation and, if known, the date it was installed and when it was last inspected, or